ingadhoc/sale/sale_ux/README.rst

 #.
 Add filter to be able to select analytic account on sale orders with the same partner/commercial partner as the sale order.
 #.
 Add Commercial Partner is automatic set in the sale order taking into account the partner configuration
 #.
 It adds a button in sale quotations that allowes to update sale prices.
 It is useful if the pricelist is changed after adding sale order lines.
+#.
+Add a wizard on sales orders that allow you to define global discounts to sale orders by percentage.

 Installation
 ============